rish-16/open-vector/README.md

 # open-vector
-A computation and visualisation library for vector operations
+A computation and visualisation library for vector operations and manipulation